Imprints of energy injection by compact dark stars in the 21-cm signal: Signals of annihilations inside dark stars in the intergalactic medium

+At this point, we would like to acknowledge an important caveat.
+The modification of the 21-cm signal introduced by dark stars may be degenerate with variations in the uncertain astrophysical parameters of the standard model.
+For instance, a stronger X-ray background from early binaries or a different star formation efficiency could also produce additional heating.
+While we have shown that DSs are likely to form before baryonic stars, their imprints on the signal happen at the redshifts where the first astrophysical sources also become active.
+A rigorous statistical analysis will be necessary to break the degeneracies between the signature of DS annihilation in compact objects and the uncertain standard parameters.

+One might wonder how a small fraction of DM, with such a weak annihilation cross-section can impact the 21-cm signal.
 To gain some intuition, let us perform a rough estimate comparing the heating contributions from Population II and III stars and DSs.
 Baryonic matter constitutes about $\frac15$ of the total DM content, and approximately half of that is expected to form stars.
 Population III stars are typically supermassive, with masses ranging from several tens up to $\sim 300 M_{\odot}$.
 For simplicity, we consider a representative star of mass $100 M_{\odot}$.
 These stars follow a luminosity scaling of $L \sim 10^4 L_{\odot} (M/M_{\odot}) $, yielding $L \sim 10^6 L_{\odot}$ for our chosen mass.
 In contrast, DSs in our scenario form from a 10\% subcomponent of DM, with about 50\% of that forming DSs, mirroring the star formation efficiency assumed for baryons.
 The typical mass of a DS is $\sim 10 M_{\odot}$, implying that DSs are roughly 200 times more numerous than ordinary stars due to their lower mass.
 Despite the small annihilation cross-section, the compactness of DSs leads to extremely high DM densities in their cores.
-Combined with the fact that essentially all DM mass is converted into radiation, this results in DS luminosities around $10^5 L_{\odot}$.
+Combined with the fact that essentially all DM mass is converted into radiation, this results in DS luminosities around $10^3 L_{\odot}$.

 Though DSs are less massive, their high number density and significant luminosity mean that their collective energy output can surpass that of Population II and III stars by roughly a factor of 20.
-While this is a ballpark estimate, it highlights how even a small DM component can have a disproportionately large impact on the 21-cm signal through DS formation.
+While this is a ballpark estimate, it highlights how even a small DM component can have an impact on the 21-cm signal through DS formation.